oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 - Overhead and performance loss is possible
 - Difficult to debug
 - Depends on Java developers to write safe C binding code manually
+- You need to compile and ship the C code for each target platform

 ### Java Native Access (JNA)